thirumurthis/Learnings/istio/istio_kind_gateway_api_blog.md

 --set prometheus-node-exporter.service.type=NodePort
 ```

+#### Status check of Prometheus chart deployment

-- Verify the status of chart deployment, output might look like below
+- Verify the status of chart deployment use the helm command mentioned below and the output of the status will be similar to below snippet.

 ```sh
 $ helm ls -n monitor